 Most of the Company's mortgage notes payable are secured by the properties on which they are placed and are non-recourse to the Company.
-As of March 31, 2015 and December 31, 2014, a total of \$13,500 and \$73,165, respectively, of the mortgage notes payable could become recourse to the Company.
+As of June 30, 2015 and December 31, 2014, a total of \$13,500 and \$73,165, respectively, of the mortgage notes payable could become recourse to the Company.

-The Company expects that all loan maturities during the next twelve months, except Great Northern Mall, will be refinanced, restructured, extended and/or paid-off from the Company's line of credit or with cash on hand.
-The mortgage note payable on Great Northern Mall, which went into maturity default on January 1, 2015, is a non-recourse loan.
-The Company is working with the loan servicer and expects the property will be transferred to the loan servicer or a receiver.
+The Company expects that all loan maturities during the next twelve months will be refinanced, restructured, extended and/or paid-off from the Company's line of credit or with cash on hand.